 The anal sphincter complex is made up of the internal (IAS) and external anal sphincters (EAS) that provide both resting and increased voluntary tone of the anal canal.
 The IAS is a condensation of the circular smooth muscle of the bowel wall that provides 75% of the resting tone and serves as the primary barrier against stool leakage.
 The EAS is made up of striated muscle and is innervated by the pudendal nerve.
 The external sphincter and puborectalis muscle provide the voluntary components of fecal continence.

-Evaluation should include a comprehensive medical, surgical, and obstetric history, to include distinguishing true incontinence form urgency, medications, and signs/symptoms of neurologic disease.
+Evaluation should include a comprehensive medical, surgical, and obstetric history, and a symptom history to distinguish incontinence from urgency, medication effects, and neurologic disease.
 Questions should include the onset and duration of symptoms, the quality and consistency of the stool that is successfully stored versus leaked, and the patient's bowel habit history.
 Physical examination includes evaluation of the perianal area and digital rectal examination, as well as assessment of perineal sensation and evaluation of pelvic support.
 Digital exam may evaluate for sphincter tone and weakness but may not always provide accurate assessment.
 Potentially helpful diagnostic tests include endoanal ultrasonography, and anal manometry.
 Ultrasound effectively evaluates anal sphincter anatomy, while anal manometry provides information about rectal sensation and compliance.
 Although these tests can be useful in the management of complex patients they are not recommended in the initial management of patients with fecal incontinence.
 Colonoscopy should be recommended in these patients especially when accompanied by other symptoms such as abdominal pain, rectal bleeding or anemia.

-Management includes dietary manipulation and bowel schedules, as well as medications to decrease colonic motility (Loperamide, Immodium, Cholestyramine), stool bulking agents, biofeedback, a vaginal insert with a balloon that obstructs the rectum, sphincter bulking agents, sacral neuromodulation and surgery.
+Initial management includes dietary manipulation and bowel schedules, as well as medications to decrease colonic motility (loperamide, diphenoxylate/atropine), and stool bulking agents (psyllium, polycarbophil).
+More specialized interventions include biofeedback, a vaginal insert with a balloon that obstructs the rectum, sphincter bulking agents, sacral neuromodulation and surgery.
 Maintaining normal stool consistency and frequency is imperative, regardless of the integrity of the anal sphincter complex.
-Failure of initial management of these patients should trigger referal to a specialist with experience in managing these disorders.
+Failure of initial management of these patients should trigger referral to a specialist with experience in managing these disorders.